jwalt23/Best-Neighborhood-in-Pittsburgh/README.md

 Gabrielle: https://data.wprdc.org/dataset/smart-trash-containers/resource/75b83ac9-8069-4cf1-bcc3-b9e6b04487d9
 My metric is smart trash receptacles throughout the city, tracking new placements from 2017 to 2022.

-(one sentence overview)
-This project combines different data metrucs like safety, environment, and city resources to find the best neigh borhood in Pittsburgh.
+### This project combines different data metrucs like safety, environment, and city resources to find the best neighborhood in Pittsburgh.